gregogolla/investrak-iicdocs/user-modules/fund-investments.md

     <img src="images/7.4_Add_Investment_Menu.png" alt="Add Investment Record menu">
 </p>

 If your account has the required permissions you can add a new Investment Record.
-Click on the three horizontal dot menu on the Investment Records page and select the `New Investment` option.
+Click on the three vertical dot menu on the Investment Records page and select the `New Investment` option.

 The `New Investment` dialog page opens up.
 Use this page to enter a new transaction.